tom-bleher/ALLS-Multivariable-Gradient-Descent/README.md

 What does the code do?

 - Program is ran
-- Code waits for new images to appear in specified path
+- Code waits for new images to appear in the specified path
 - Once a new Image is detected it's processed for its mean brightness
-- The code continues, summing the individual mean of single images until we have `self.n_images` to take total average over the single averages sum
+- The code continues, summing the individual mean of single images until we have `self.image_group` to take the total mean over the single means sum
 - The code takes an initial guess for each parameter (+1 or -1)
-- The code takes the partial derivatives for parameters, and adds them to their respective derivative parameter history lists
+- The code takes the partial derivatives for parameters and adds them to their respective derivative parameter history lists
 - We adjust the new parameter value relying on the latest parameter derivative using gradient ascent so that $a_{n+1}=a_{n}+\gamma \frac{\partial C}{\partial p}$ Where $p$ is the parameter
 - Repeat until the function $C(\phi_{2},\phi_{3},f)$ is at maximum (or at least close to it)

 ### Code setup
 ##### Camera triggering and capture
-We utilize a physical pulse generator (from master clock or photodiode) for the pulse generation to synchronize the camera triggering to laser.
+We utilize a physical pulse generator (from the master clock or photodiode) for the pulse generation to synchronize the camera triggering to the laser.

 - Open the SpinView program
 - Connect camera to triggering Stanford box and computer
 - Adjust region of interest and bit depth to `16 bit`
 - Switch `trigger mode` to on
-- Click on record function
+- Click on the record function
 - Set format to `.tiff` and recording mode to `Streaming`
-- Select directory for the code to access
+- Select the directory for the code to access

 ##### Install imports
 The following libraries are used for the projects, ensure you have installed the necessary libraries before proceeding.